 And you break into tears: do you know this too?

-from Hermann Hesse’s “Do You Know This Too?”
+From “Do You Know This Too?”

-There were days, rainy gray days, when the streets of Brooklyn were worthy of a photograph, every window the lens of a Leica the view grainy and immobile. we gathered our colored pencils and sheets of paper and drew like wild, feral children into the night, until, exhausted, we fell into bed.
+There were days, rainy gray days, when the streets of Brooklyn were worthy of a photograph, every window the lens of a Leica the view grainy and immobile.
+We gathered our colored pencils and sheets of paper and drew like wild, feral children into the night, until, exhausted, we fell into bed.
 We lay in each other’s arms, still awkward but happy, exchanging breathless kisses into sleep… Sometimes I would awaken and find him working in the dim light of votive candles.
 Adding touches to a drawing, turning the work this way and that, he would examine it from every angle.
 Pensive, preoccupied, he’d look up and see me watching him and he’d smile.
 That smile broke through anything else he was feeling or experiencing – even later, when he was dying, in mortal pain.

 This space of time absorbed their complexity but it began to crumble under the weight of Mapplethorpe’s unacknowledged homosexuality and increasingly unrealized creative expression.
-“I could tell he was somewhere else” Smith writes as the narrative seeps with pain, “our wordless nights made me restless.”2
+“I could tell he was somewhere else” Smith writes as the narrative seeps with pain, “our wordless nights made me restless.”3

 In retrospect, the summer of 1968 marked a time of physical awakening for both Robert and me.
 I had not yet comprehended that Robert’s conflicted behavior related to his sexuality.
 I knew he deeply cared for me, but it occurred to me that he had tired of me physically.
 In some ways I felt betrayed, but in reality it was I who betrayed him.
 I fled our little home on Hall Street, Robert was devastated, yet could still not offer any explanation for the silence that engulfed us.